You have the freedom to choose American made solar panels, but there are a number of things to know.

 You have probably heard a lot about the benefits of solar panels and how they could save you on monthly energy expenses and increase the value of your home.
 For all the talk about solar, you may still have questions on how solar panels even work.
 The good news?
 Your local solar company has the answers.

 Residential solar panels are mainly used to produce solar electricity for homes.
+How do solar panels produce electricity, you ask?
 This type of electricity is created through what is known as the photovoltaic effect.
 To break it down further, this is the effect that occurs when the irradiation in sunlight stimulates electrons into a semiconductor material.
 Basically, panels will allow photons to break electrons free from atoms, which creates a flow of electricity that can be inverted.

 When sunlight hits solar panels mounted on a roof, it results in direct current (DC) electricity.
 Solar panels themselves are made up of around 70 solar cells that are strung together along a roof.
 When a solar energy system is using a string inverter, the power will be directed down to the inverter, where it will get converted from DC electricity into alternating current (AC) electricity.
 This is the point when that energy can be used to power appliances and utilities for your household.
 Through the inverter, power will be filtered to the circuit board of a home and made available for any electricity consumption needed.

 What Happens If Solar Panels Don’t Generate Enough Electricity?

 Many people wonder what would happen if they have solar panels and are hit by a string of cloudy weather or use a lot of electricity at night time, etc. We always get the “how do solar panels work at night” question!
 In cases where a property’s electricity needs outweigh the production of solar panels (especially in larger households), regular grid power may be used to supplement remaining demands.
 With certain setups, homeowners can have the option to use either grid power, solely solar power, or a combination to ensure their electricity demands are fully met.